 Coming Into His Own

 Four years later, Kelli now says her life hasn’t turned out to be that different after all.
 Colin is growing into a funny, strong-willed and independent kid who loves swimming and playing with his 2-year-old sister, Kailey.
-And he’s already getting involved in the Special Olympics Young Athletes program, which is aimed at enhancing motor and cognitive development.
+And he’s already getting involved in Special Olympics – the Young Athletes program aimed at enhancing motor and cognitive development.

 Kelli says it’s been a great experience for Colin – and for her family.
 “With Special Olympics, there’s this inspirational feeling watching my little athlete and the other little athletes.
 They work so hard to accomplish things that come so easily to others,” she says.
 “It’s so inspiring – his efforts and the other kids.
 It’s so amazing to be part of that.”

 She says Special Olympics events are both social and learning experiences for Colin.
 “And if something seems hard, we still try to push him to continue until he succeeds-- that's what any mom would do with any child."

 Now she can look back at what she’s learned since that first tough spring after Colin was born.
 “I’ve learned a lot since then.
 I’ve learned to slow down – and have a little patience.
 Colin has shown us how to take life one step at a time – literally.”